marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">We often transform the axes as well.</div>
 </div>

+-> Move this next part to the value section?

-Now that we have an understanding on how we can use a linear transformation to obtain new embedding spaces, let's think about why this would be useful.
+Now that we have an understanding of how we can use a linear transformation to obtain new embedding spaces, let's think about why this would be useful.
 Let's look at three spaces: our original space and two transformed spaces.

 <div class="body-image">
     <video src="attention-three-transformed-spaces.mp4"></video>